THE JUNE LETTER

 Prime time does fill up—3:00 to 8:00 p.m.
 Booking ahead can get you the appointments you want.
 But please be certain that you’ll remember and honor those appointments during your week in the corn.

-Optional Tent Rental and Daily Set-Up We have cleared our waiting list for this service and we can accommodate a few more people/tents.
-If you want a rental tent, please write to firstname.lastname@example.org.
+Optional Tent Rental and Daily Set-Up We have a fairly short waiting list for this service.
+If you want a rental tent, please write to email@example.com.
+We can add you to the list.

 From 1:00 PM to 7:00 AM, enjoy your rental tent from Pork Belly Ventures.
 We'll publish an email update soon with all the info on tent rental, but here are two or three important points.

-Finally, you will find out your Tent City address when you reach Onawa Check-In.
+Finally, you will find out your Tent City address when you reach Council Bluffs Check-In.
 Stay tuned for more on tent rental.

 PHAT Rooms We will write separately to our PHAT Room occupants about the details of their stay.